-Ultimately, your Medicare policy will require a prescription as well as supporting documentation from your doctor’s office.
-In certain circumstances, Medicare will also cover coudé catheters if you are unable to pass straight catheters.
-Your doctor will have to make notes justifying the need for a curved tip catheter over a straight tip catheter.
+Ultimately, your Medicare policy will require a prescription and supporting documentation from your doctor’s office.
+In certain circumstances, Medicare will also cover coudé catheters if you cannot pass straight catheters.
+Your doctor must make notes justifying the need for a curved tip catheter over a straight tip catheter.

-Medicare will also sometimes cover advanced catheters like closed system catheters in special circumstances.
-To find out more details, read our blog about Medicare’s advanced catheter requirements.
+In special circumstances, Medicare will sometimes cover advanced catheters like closed system catheters.
+Read our blog about Medicare’s advanced catheter requirements to learn more details.

 Does Medicaid Pay for Catheters?

 Medicaid coverage for catheters varies from state to state.
 In many situations, you may be able to get your catheters at low or no cost to you after they cover their portion.